Residential Pollution Prevention

 For less-toxic alternatives, see the EBMUD's Customer Pipeline for quick cleaning tips, or for more in-depth information, EBMUD's "Clean It" guide, linked below.
 You can request a hard copy by calling (510) 287-1651.
 At BayWise you will find an "eco-home" with ideas for keeping your family, and the Bay, healthy -- inside and outside your home, as well as a search engine for locations to properly dispose of items you no longer want.

-Fats, oil and grease can block sewer lines, causing raw sewage to backup at home, into streets and the Bay.
+Fats, oils and grease (FOG) can block sewer lines, causing raw sewage to backup at home, into streets and the Bay.
+Scrape cooking fats, oils and grease into the garbage or into your green recycling bin.

-- Order a free FOG scraper for scraping plates before washing.
+- how to order a free FOG scraper

 Look for less-toxic alternatives for fertilizers, herbicides and pesticides.
 Never pour gardening products down any indoor or outdoor drain, and be careful to never apply them before a storm.